CaseyHaralson/pinkyring-server-template/README.md

   - Hello world: http://localhost:3000/
   - Get authors: http://localhost:3000/authors
   - Get blog posts: http://localhost:3000/blogposts
-  - Several event endpoints (probably not as useful as the true event listener below)
+  - Several event endpoints (maybe not as useful as the true event listener below)
     - Create a queue to listen to new blog post events
       - Post to: http://localhost:3000/event/queue/new
       - with "name" as a query param or in the body (name=new.queue)